vplauzon/azure-training/aks-intro/README.md

 In your journey with AKS, you might want to consider looking at [my AKS repo](https://github.com/vplauzon/aks).
 It's a collection of different deep dive into AKS topics.

+For this demo we are going to use the Azure CLI.
+This comes in the Azure Cloud Shell and can otherwise be installed in a shell on either Windows / Linux & Mac.

 ## Demo Map:  Kubernetes' Anatomy

 The demo basically follow the different concepts in this map: